I-am-PUID-0/DUMB_docs/docs/services/index.md

 2. **Debrid Orchestration & Content Management**

     * 🧠 **Riven Backend**, 🧲 **CLI Debrid**, 🚁 **Plex Debrid**, and 🌐 **Decypharr** each serve as a Debrid orchestrator: requesting, managing, and monitoring content acquisition workflows
-    * These core services integrate with providers like Trakt, Overseerr, and Debrid APIs to manage what content gets fetched
+    * These core services integrate with providers like Trakt, Seerr, and Debrid APIs to manage what content gets fetched
+    * 📥 **NzbDAV** provides a WebDAV endpoint and download client integration for NZB workflows
+    * 📚 **Sonarr/Radarr/Lidarr/Whisparr** manage media queues and organize content from download clients
+    * 🧭 **Prowlarr** manages indexers and syncs them to the Arrs

 3. **Media Playback**

     * 🎥 **Plex** is the core service that hosts and serves collected content to users
         * It relies on symlinked or mounted content made available through rclone/Zurg from the other core services
+    * 🍿 **Jellyfin** and **Emby** can be used as alternatives to Plex for library playback

 4. **Storage & Retrieval**